ALL STAR GAMES: 1978, 1992 WORLD SERIES: 1984, 1998

 SUPER BOWLS: 1988, 1998, 2003

 When it first opened, this was a difficult place in which to hit a home run, with a distance of 420 feet to center field and an 18-foot high wall around the entire outfield.
 In 1973 a line was painted on this wall nine feet above the ground, and balls hitting the wall above the line were counted as home runs -- hardly an ideal solution.
 That same year a 10-foot high wooden fence was put up in center field, 410 feet from home plate, but it was removed after 1975.
 In 1982 an 8-foot fence was built a few feet in front of the wall around the entire outfield, and a row of potted palm trees was placed in the small gap, a nice bit of tropical scenery.
 The fact that the field consists of genuine Bermuda grass, and the lack of rainfall made this a pleasant venue for baseball, even if many of the seats are so far from the diamond, and pointed the wrong way.
 Another negative factor is the remote location of this stadium, about 15 miles north of downtown San Diego.
 It was built in what had been a marshy river valley -- not very friendly to the environment.
 The bullpens are located in foul territory at the right and left field corners, just like at Three Rivers Stadium.
-Intriguingly, the back ends of the bullpens, which are in play, cannot be seen from the infield, so umpires have to scramble to get a view whenever long foul balls are hit into the corners.
-Another unique feature was that the dugouts were beneath the first couple rows of box seats.
+Intriguingly, the back ends of the bullpens, which are in play, could not be seen from the infield, so umpires had to scramble to get a view whenever long foul balls are hit into the corners.
+Another unique feature was that the dugouts were beneath the first couple rows of box seats, at ground level.
 According to Lowry (2006), the distance behind home plate was originally 80 feet, and was reduced to 75 feet in 1982.
 After a lot of study, I've decided that that is utterly impossible, given the stadium's geometry.
 My estimate is that the backstop was about 55 feet in back of home plate.
-It was reduced even further in recent years when new box seats were installed (not shown in diagram).
+It was reduced even further in the last two or three years of the Padres' residence there, when new box seats were installed between the dugouts (not shown in he diagrams).

-Without a doubt, Tony Gwynn is the best player in the Padres' history, and it was fitting that this inspiring and gracious sportsman appeared in the World Series just before he retired.
+Without a doubt, Tony Gwynn is the best player in the Padres' history, amassing a .338 batting average over his 20-year career, all with the Padres.
+It was fitting that this inspiring and gracious sportsman appeared in the World Series (in 1998) just before he retired.
 In 2007 he was admitted to the Baseball Hall of Fame, along with Cal Ripken.
-Two of the classiest guys who ever wore a baseball uniform.
+Tragically, Gwynn passed away in 2014.

 Construction on the Padres' new home in downtown San Diego began in 2000, but prolonged squabbling over public financing caused a year-long delay.
 As PETCO Park finally neared completion, the Padres played their very last game in their original home in September 2003.

 The San Diego Chargers began playing football here in 1967, two years before the Padres franchise was created.
 The original capacity for football games was 54,000.
-As a result of the 1997 expansion, the football capacity was raised to 71,000.
+As a result of the 1998 expansion, the football capacity was raised to 71,000.
 However, the sight lines from the first several rows along the gridiron are so bad for football games (too low), that those sections were closed for the 2003 Super Bowl.
 Another annoyance is that since the Padres departed, they have added more seats at the corners of the gridiron, but they are angled in such a way that anyone sitting there would have to look straight to the right or left to see a touchdown play!
 It's an inherent defect of "octorad" stadiums, like Veteran's Stadium.
-The Chargers will continue to play in QualComm Stadium for the forseeable future, while the team and local government officials negotiate over terms of a possible new stadium.
-Relocation of the team to Los Angeles, their original home, is among the possibilities that have been mentioned.
+The Chargers may leave QualComm Stadium and move to Los Angeles (their original home) in 2016, as the team was unable to get satisfactory terms from local government officials for financing a new stadium.

-Another possibility that should be considered, I think, is rebuilding portions of the lower deck of "QualComm" Stadium and lowering the playing field by a few feet, so as to create better sight lines for football fans.
+Such a relocation would render moot the possibility of rebuilding portions of the lower deck of "QualComm" Stadium and lowering the playing field by a few feet, so as to create better sight lines for football fans.
 With that in mind, I came up with the suggested alternative football design, as shown above.
 It would involve removing four sections of the lower deck in all four corners, and building new sections that maintain the same gradual curve as the rest of the lower deck, so that fans in the far ends are looking toward the near end zone, not away from it, as is the case at present.
 On the concourse level of the empty space in those corners there would open patio areas with tables for eating.
 Also, the eight rear rows of the lower deck would be replaced by a new luxury suite level.
 The football gridiron would be moved about 20 feet, so that the 50-yard line would be at the center of the stadium.
 Finally, there would be small bleacher sections near each end zone, placed near ground level so as not to obstruct the view of fans in the far ends of the new extended portions of the lower deck.
 With the comparatively modest scale of this suggested renovation, the cost would probably be less than $50 million -- a lot cheaper than building a brand new football stadium.

 QualComm Stadium has been the home of the San Diego State University Aztecs football team since 1967.
 It has also hosted the Holiday Bowl since 1978, and the Poinsettia Bowl since 2005.